Team2Two/Overview/README.md

 # Cooperation

-What are the key strengths of each person on the team?<br>
+### What are the key strengths of each person on the team?

+* Ala Abu Rish / Front-end (CSS)
+* Emam Shararah / Front-end (CSS, React)
+* Maiada Ibrahim / Full-stack (JS, CSS)
+* Mansour Al Batran / Back-end (JS)
+* Tasneem Al-Absi / Back-end (JS)

+&nbsp;

-How can you best utilize these strengths in the execution of your project?<br>
+### How can you best utilize these strengths in the execution of your project?

+By assigning tasks based on the competencies for each team member.

+&nbsp;

-In which professional competencies do you each want to develop greater strength?<br>
+### In which professional competencies do you each want to develop greater strength?

+* Ala Abu Rish / Full-stack (JS, CSS)
+* Emam Shararah / Front-end (CSS, React)
+* Maiada Ibrahim / Full-stack (JS, CSS)
+* Mansour Al Batran / Back-end (JS)
+* Tasneem Al-Absi / Front-end (CSS, React)

+&nbsp;

-Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?<br>
+### Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?

+Each one of us should review the whole progress each day, and try to draw a map to track how the app is functioning so he/she can stay updated.

 &nbsp;